evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-protocol.rst

 Coroutines and protocols
 ------------------------

-Coroutines can be scheduled in a protocol method using :func:`ensure_future`, but there is no guarantee made about the execution order.
+Coroutines can be scheduled in a protocol method using :func:`async`, but there is no guarantee made about the execution order.
 Protocols are not aware of coroutines created in protocol methods and so will not wait for them.

 To have a reliable execution order, use :ref:`stream objects <asyncio-streams>` in a coroutine with ``yield from``.
 For example, the :meth:`StreamWriter.drain`